 Most of the restaurants are open till 11PM-1AM but hot meals are usually served until 10-11PM.
 Bars (and hospoda’s – pubs) are open every day at least till 1AM or till the last client.
 Also you can find a good offer from restaurant during the working days (lunch menu) till 3 p.m.
 If you want to tip, common amount is 10-15% of your bill.

 Prague is amazing but it also has some traps.
 For example, you never exchange money from the strangers – you will be ripped off.
 Exchange them in Arab exchange offices and always double check your invoice (there are many exchange offices in the city center who charge commission).
 We also recommend you watching your pockets, better safe than sorry.
 And Lastly – taxi.
 If you want to catch car from the street and you don’t speak Czech, – get ready to pay lots of money.
-It’s better to call Uber taxi 😉
+It’s easier and cheaper to use mobile app Bolt or Uber taxi 😉